abhinayar/YaleSpring2018/Deep Learning/README.md

 - Uses:
   - Feature learning
   - Initializing other deep networks
-  - Components in other networks
+  - Components in other network

+--

+Class 2

+Missed Notes - Makeup

+Notes should be here: http://cpsc663.guywolf.org/

+**NOTES ARE NOT UP, FOLLOW UP IN CLASS**s